nugget/python-anthemav/README.md

   for it.
 Eventually I intend to cover the full scope of the Anthem API, but you know how it goes.

+## Testing

+The package installs a command-line tool which will connect to your receiver, power it up, and then monitor all activity and changes that take place.
+The code for this console monitor is in `anthemav/tools.py` and you can invoke it by simply running this at the command line with the appropriate IP and port number that matches your receiver and its configured port:

+    anthemav_monitor --host 10.0.0.100 --port 14999

 ## Related Links

 - [API Documentation for Anthem Network